-Every exhibit facility has different electrical requirements; however, minimum guidelines are suggested:
+Every exhibit facility has different electrical requirements and rules regarding who is permitted to provide equipment and labor; however, minimum guidelines are suggested:

-- All 110-volt wiring should be grounded three-wire. - Wiring that touches the floor should be "SO" cord (minimum 14-gauge/three-wire) flat cord, which is insulated to qualify for "extra hard usage."
+- Solution > All 110-volt wiring should be grounded three-wire. - Wiring that touches the floor should be "SO" cord (minimum 14-gauge/three-wire) flat cord, which is insulated to qualify for "extra hard usage."
 It is particularly important for exhibitors to use flat electrical cord in under-carpet installations. - Cord wiring above floor level can be "SJ" which is rated for "hard usage." - Using zip cords, two-wire cords, latex cords, plastic cords, lamp cords, open clip sockets, and two-wire clamp-on fixtures is not recommended and is often prohibited.
 Cube taps should be prohibited. - Power strips (multi-plug connectors) should be UL approved, with built-in over-load surge protectors. - Local code commonly requires access to electrical cords and connections along the back wall of exhibit booths; typically, the back 9 inches of the space should remain accessible for this purpose.
 (This would apply to all booth types with a back wall.)